-Product Liability 2020
+Product Liability 2021

-Contributing editors Rod Freeman and Sarah-Jane Dobson Cooley LLP
+Contributing editors Rod Freeman, William O'Connor and Matt Howsare Cooley LLP

-Lexology Getting The Deal Through is delighted to publish the thirteenth edition of Product Llability, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the fourteenth edition of Product Liability, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on China and the European Union.
+Our coverage this year includes a new chapter on Greece.